tomjanus/reemission/README.md

 * Model parameters, and presentation of outputs are fully configurable using YAML configuration files.
 * Inputs can be constructed in Python using the ```Input``` class or read from JSON files.
 * Outputs in tabular form can be presented in JSON, LaTeX and PDF formats and can be configured by changing settings in the ```outputs.yaml``` configuration file.
-* Integrates with the upstream catchment and reservoir delineation package HEET, whcih is currently in Beta version and undergoing development.
+* Integrates with the upstream catchment and reservoir delineation package GeoCARET (formerly HEET), whcih is currently in Beta version and undergoing development.
 * Combines tabular and GIS inputs from catchment delineation with gas emission outputs and visualizes the combined data in interactive maps.

-### A quick demo of results from RE-Emission using input data from catchment delineation tool HEET
+### A quick demo of results from RE-Emission using input data from catchment delineation tool GeoCARET

 Preliminary results of our first case study (for presentation use only), are shown in [https://tomjanus.github.io/mya_emissions_map/](https://tomjanus.github.io/mya_emissions_map/).
 The case study looks into an assessment of gas emissions from existing and planned hydroelectric reservoirs in Myanmar.
 A snapshot of the map is presented below.
 <p align="center">